50 Career Overall Rank

 All of the paintings that occupy his top ten results were created between 1998 and 2002, the year he passed away.
-Prince of Wales's paintings rose in value on both the primary and secondary markets immediately following his winning the Telstra general painting award in 2001; his late career work, particularly those painted on a large scale, have commanded escalating prices since that time.
-The record price more than doubled the high estimate of $70,000 at Sotheby’s July sale (Lot 94) despite this having been the highest presale estimate ever placed on one of his works.
+Prince of Wales's paintings rose in value on both the primary and secondary markets immediately following his winning the Telstra general painting award in 2001; his late career works, particularly those painted on a large scale, have commanded escalating prices since that time.
+The record price more than doubled the high estimate of $70,000 at Sotheby’s July sale (Lot 94) despite this having been the highest presale estimate ever placed on one of his works prior to 2018 when his second highest price was was achieved in Sotheby's March London sale.
+That major painting measuring 187 x 146 cm was estimated at GBP40,000 - 50,000 and sold at the high estimate (equivalent to $AUD88,615).

 2008 was not a good year for the artist at auction, with two works carrying estimates of $20,000-30,000 in Sotheby’s October sale failing to attract buyers (Lots 120 and 121).
 Of three paintings on offer that year only the small 55 x 55 cm.
 Body Marks 1999 sold in its estimated mid range at Joel Fine Art (Lot 200).
 With such small numbers presented at auction, this resulted in his overall clearance rate dropping from 91% to 84% and his being one of only a tiny handful of artists whose AAMI dropped during the year.
 It resulted in his falling from 42nd to 46th ranked artist in the history of the movement.
 2009, while not a return to glory, produced the one reasonable offer and sale of Body Marks 1999 for $18,000 measuring 138 x 102.5 cm.
 Similarly the resale of Body Marks 1999 at Deutscher and Hackett in 2010 (Lot 16) for $21,600, brought one top ten sale in an otherwise uneventful year.
 In 2012 seven of the eight works on offer sold with three paintings entering his top ten results at 3rd 6th and 7th places in his career standings.
 This saw his career success rate rise to 88% during a year in which he was the 14th most successful artist.
 2015 was his best year for some time.
 Three works entered his top ten results at 7th, 8th and 9th.
 2016 saw only one work going to auction, unsuccessfully, and 2017 brought only Body Marks, 2002, which sold for $15,860 through Deutscher and Hackett.

 There is no doubt that major paintings by this artist, whose career was cut short just as his success had ignited intense interest in his art, will increasingly attract interest from informed collectors, with consequent growing prices.
-His record-breaking work was by far the largest of his paintings ever presented for sale and this can be seen as part of a trend by serious collectors to pay a premium for important works that are strictly limited in availability.
+His two highest records are held by works that are by far the largest of his paintings ever presented for sale and this can be seen as part of a trend by serious collectors to pay a premium for important works that are strictly limited in availability.
 Works by Prince of Wales, despite their deep cultural significance, fit perfectly into the contemporary aesthetic.
 Expect them to escalate in value steadily thereby rewarding their collectors both visually and financially.

 Born c.1938 at Belyuen (Dellisaville), a small community on the far side of Darwin Harbour, Midpul, more familiarly known as Prince of Wales, was a custodian and leader of Larakia ceremonies and dances, a leading didgeridoo player, and practiced art as ceremonial body painting for much of his life.
 His father, Imabul, was also known as King George and this, perhaps as much as the fact that Midpul danced for Queen Elizabeth during a royal trip to Australia in the 1960's, resulted in his familiar ‘English’ name.
 ‘Prince’ grew up with his mother’s people, the Wadgigiyn, on the Cox Peninsula across the harbour from Darwin, and spent much of his adult life living with other Dangalaba clan members at the beach camp at Cullen (Kahlin) Bay, now an expensive marina development.